-Shares vesting means share awarded to employees or founders as a part of the compensation package or as a contribution to the pension plan and also as a way to reward and retain the individual.
+It means share awarded to employees or founders as a part of the compensation package.
+It could be a contribution to the pension plan and also as a way to reward and retain them.
 This shares by an individual is a process that happens over many years (usually four to five years).

-- Through share vesting, the company is able to keep its employees loyal to the company.
+- Through share vesting, the company can keep its employees loyal to the company.

-- At the end of the share vesting period i.e. after four years the employee is able to acquire rights over the share or the contribution towards a pension plan that was made through the process of share vesting.
+- At the end of such a vesting period, employees can acquire rights over the share or the contribution towards a pension plan.

-- If the founder of the company is given shares for vesting, the terms of the agreement can be found in the ‘Shareholder agreement’ and if an employee has been offered shares for vesting, the terms are available under the ‘Employee contract’.
+- If the founder of a company is given shares for vesting, the terms of the agreement are available in the ‘Shareholder agreement’.
+And if an employee has been offered shares for vesting, the terms are available under the ‘Employee contract.’

 Examples of Shares Vesting

-Suppose an employee receives shares to be vested over a period of four years.
-This means that a whole lot of this vesting in the company will only be available to the employee after four years.
+Suppose an employee receives shares vested over four years.
+It means that a whole lot of this vesting in the company will only be available to the employee after four years.
 Hence, only after four years, the employee is said to be fully vested.

 Let us say that Mrs. A is an employee of Company ABC.
-She receives an option to buy 1,000 shares of her employer who is Company ABC.
-However, these 1,000 shares cannot be vested in one go as they will need to be vested equally over a period of four to five years.
-Mrs. A will only be able to exercise her stock options after she is fully vested which is after four to five years.
+She receives an option to buy 1,000 shares of her employer, who is Company ABC.
+However, these 1,000 shares cannot be vested in one go.
+They will need to be vested equally for four to five years.
+Mrs. A will only be able to exercise her stock options after she is fully vested, which is after four to five years.

-A classic example from the world of business which is often cited is that of an artist who worked on the office space for Facebook when it was only a year-old start-up company.
-Instead of receiving cash compensation for his work done for the interiors of the office space, the artist chose to take shares of Facebook and not his entitled cash compensation.
+A classic example from the world of business, often cited, is that of an artist.
+He worked on the office space for Facebook when it was only a year-old start-up company.
+For his work done for the interiors of the office space, the artist chose to take shares of Facebook and not his entitled cash compensation.
 When Facebook first went public with its initial public offering in the year 2012, the artist’s shares are said to be valued at around $200 million.